 - Hardware keys – these are physical token devices similar to flash drives that can be used to provide additional authentication when logging in.
 This is the safest 2FA method you can use.

 Even the most secure system in the world is not immune to human vulnerabilities.
-Therefore, all users are encouraged to be vigilant and never entrust their assets security to third parties.
+Therefore, all users are encouraged to be vigilant and never entrust the security of their assets to third parties.

 Additionally, Coinbase has insured its customers’ deposits to the tune of $250,000 per account through FDIC insurance.
 However, this coverage only applies to US customers holding US Dollar deposits.
 Crypto assets are not covered under this insurance.